smartcontractkit/chainlink/docs/core/BULLETPROOF_TX_MANAGER_ARCHITECTURE.md

 It does not guarantee eventual confirmation!

-A whole host of other things can subsequently go wrong such as transitions being evicted from the mempool, eth nodes crashing, netsplits between eth nodes, chain re-orgs etc. Responsibility for ensuring eventual inclusion into the longest chain falls on the shoulders of **EthConfirmer**.
+A whole host of other things can subsequently go wrong such as transactions being evicted from the mempool, eth nodes crashing, netsplits between eth nodes, chain re-orgs etc. Responsibility for ensuring eventual inclusion into the longest chain falls on the shoulders of **EthConfirmer**.

 **EthBroadcaster** makes the following guarantees: